-Though the concept has been around for centuries (or longer), the gamification of business operations is picking up steam in an exciting way, and nowhere are the implications more promising than in the field of recruiting.
+Though the idea has been around for centuries (or longer), the gamification of business operations is picking up steam in an exciting way, and nowhere are the implications more promising than in the recruiting field.

 What is Gamification?

-Interviews are perhaps the richest source of information a hiring manager has when assessing a candidate, but they have one fatal flaw: the majority of what the candidate says in an interview has been rehearsed ahead of time.
+Interviews are the richest source of information a hiring manager has when assessing a candidate.
+Still, they have one fatal flaw: most of what the candidate says in an interview has been rehearsed beforehand.
 While that is often just the nature of interviews, it also completely neglects to assess how a candidate acts and reacts in the moment, which is a major determining factor of job success.
-Gamification can be used to instantly gauge how candidates would react in situations that they’d likely face in their new role.
+Gamification can instantly gauge how candidates would react in situations they’d likely face in their new role.

 Any good hiring manager or recruiter knows that candidates aren’t the best assessors of their own skills.
-Underqualified candidates may overestimate their aptitude in certain areas, while candidates who are completely qualified may struggle to communicate their skills in a 30-second answer to an interview question.
-Gamification addresses both of these problems by giving candidates an opportunity to actively demonstrate their skills.
+Underqualified candidates may overestimate their aptitude in certain areas, while completely qualified candidates may struggle to communicate their skills in a 30-second answer to an interview question.
+Gamification addresses both of these problems by allowing candidates to demonstrate their skills actively.

-UK business services provider KPMG used gamification to attract and screen new college graduates for an internship.
-Candidates were tasked with racing a virtual hot air balloon around the world, stopping along the way to “refuel” by completing relevant challenges.
-The candidate who was able to successfully complete the journey in the shortest amount of time won the internship.
+UK business services provider KPMG used gamification to attract and screen new college graduates for internships.
+Candidates were tasked with racing a virtual hot air balloon worldwide, stopping along the way to “refuel” by completing relevant challenges.
+The candidate who completed the journey in the shortest amount of time successfully won the internship.

 One of the biggest selling points of artificial intelligence in staffing and recruiting is its ability to remove human bias—intentional or unintentional—that can creep into the hiring process.
-But, believe it or not, AI can develop biases of its own.
+But, believe it or not, AI can develop its own biases.
 In one fascinating example, Amazon documented how its AI recruiting tool had developed a bias against female applicants, assigning lower scores to candidates whose resume used the word ‘women’s,’ as in ‘women’s college’ or ‘women’s chess club.’

 Recruitment games have an exciting amount of potential to take some of the onus for removing bias off of humans and artificial intelligence.
 Hacker Rank demonstrated this with its platform for taking a neutral assessment of a candidate’s coding skills.

-If you’ve read a few of our articles, you’ve probably heard us preach on the importance of a strong candidate experience in hiring.
-A positive candidate experience correlates with better quality talent, more seamless onboarding and a strong employer brand, all of which are good for business.
+A positive candidate experience correlates with better quality talent, more seamless onboarding, and a strong employer brand, all of which are good for business.

-Gamification can enhance the candidate experience in several important ways.
-It creates that all-important engagement between a candidate and a company that’s lacking in your standard website ‘careers’ page experience.
+Gamification can enhance this in several important ways.
+It creates an all-important engagement between a candidate and a company lacking in your standard website ‘careers’ page experience.
 It can also help a candidate learn more about the company and the role during the application process, which is valuable in helping them make an informed decision about joining your organization.

-Accounting and consulting firm PwC introduced gamification in an effort to engage job applicants more fully (the average candidate was spending 10 minutes or less on the company’s website).
-They came up with a game called Multipoly that placed prospective candidates on teams and presented them with scenarios similar to those they’d face on the job.
+Accounting and consulting firm PwC introduced gamification to engage job applicants more fully (the average candidate spent 10 minutes or less on the company’s website).
+They devised a game called Multipoly that placed prospective candidates on teams and presented them with scenarios similar to those they’d face on the job.

 Candidates, for their part, seem to enjoy—or at least not be deterred by—gamification in the recruiting process.
 Assessment solution provider AON cites one applicant feedback study that asked candidates to compare a new gamified assessment with a previous, non-gamified version.
 91% reported that it gave the same or better impression of the company, while 94% said it was the same or better at engaging them.